MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-microsoft-teams.md

     :::image type="content" source="media/service-embed-report-microsoft-teams/service-embed-report-microsoft-teams-tab-configuration-screen.png" alt-text="Screenshot of the configuration screen of new added Power BI tab for Microsoft Teams.":::

-1. Choose any of these options to integrate the report:
+1. Choose any of these options to embed an item in the tab:

     - Paste a link to a supported item in the **Paste a Power BI link** box and select **Add tab**.
-A new tab is added.
+The tab is then configured.

         > [!NOTE]
         > If you use **Share link** to embed your report, make sure that other users have access to this report and have the required permissions.
 They don't get access automatically unless your sharing link includes permissions.